puppetlabs/puppet-docs/source/puppet/3/reference/lang_datatypes.markdown

 Quoted strings may continue over multiple lines, and line breaks are preserved as a literal part of the string.

 Puppet does not attempt to convert line breaks, which means that the type of line break (Unix/LF or Windows/CRLF) used in the file will be preserved.
+You can also insert literal foreign line breaks into strings:

+* To insert a CRLF in a manifest file that uses Unix line endings, use the `\r\n` escape sequences in a double-quoted string.
-If you wish to insert an LF in a manifest file saved with Windows line endings, you can use the `\n` escape sequence in double-quoted strings.
-Since Puppet 2.7 does not support the `\r` escape sequence, there is no good way to insert a literal CRLF in a manifest file saved with Unix line endings.
-It is possible to mix-and-match line endings in a single file, but most text editors do not handle it gracefully and will "help" you enough to render it impractical.
+* To insert an LF in a manifest that uses Windows line endings, use the `\n` escape sequence in a double-quoted string.

 ### Encoding